-TGbe editor: Change paragraphs 2 as follows (from REVmd):
+TGbe editor: Change paragraphs 2 as follows (from REVmd) #1497, #3379, 1001):

 A non-DMG and non-S1G(11ah) STA uses the More Data subfield to indicate to a STA in PS mode that more BUs are buffered for that STA at the AP.
 The More Data subfield is valid in individually addressed Data or Management frames transmitted by an AP to a STA in PS mode.
 (MDR2)The More Data subfield is set to 1 to indicate that at least one additional buffered BU is present for the same STA(#2262).

+For a non-AP MLD, an AP affiliated to an AP MLD uses the More Data subfield to indicate to a non-AP STA in PS mode affiliated to the non-AP MLD that more BUs, corresponding to frames with TIDs that are mapped to this link by the TID-to-link mapping (negotiated TID-to-link mapping or default mode mapping, see 35.3.6.1 (TID-to-link mapping)) or Management frames are buffered for the non-AP MLD at the AP MLD.
+The More Data subfield is valid in individually addressed Data or Management frames transmitted by an AP affiliated to an AP MLD to a non-AP STA in PS mode and affiliated to a non-AP MLD.
+The More Data subfield is set to 1 to indicate that at least one additional buffered BU, corresponding to a frame with a TID that is mapped to this link by the TID-to-link mapping or to a Management frame, is present at the AP MLD for the same non-AP MLD.

-TGbe editor: Change paragraphs 3-4 as follows (from 11ax D8.0):
+TGbe editor: Change the following paragraphs as follows (from 11ax D8.0) #1497, #3379, 1001):

 An AP optionally sets the More Data subfield to 1 in Ack frames sent to a non-DMG non-S1G non-HE STA and in Ack, BlockAck and Multi-STA BlockAck frames sent to an HE STA.
 An HE AP indicates that it supports setting the More Data subfield to 1 in these control response frames by setting the More Data Ack subfield to 1 in the QoS Info field of elements it includes in frames transmitted to the STA.

-The AP can set the More Data subfield to 1 to indicate that it has a pending transmission for the STA if it has received a frame that contains a QoS Info field in which the More Data Ack subfield is equal to 1 from the STA and one of the following conditions is true:
+The AP can set the More Data subfield to 1 to indicate that it has a pending transmission for the STA or, if the AP is affiliated to an AP MLD, that the AP MLD has additional buffered BUs corresponding to frames with TIDs that are mapped to the link on which the AP operates by the TID-to-link mapping (negotiated TID-to-link mapping or default mode mapping, see 35.3.6.1 (TID-to-link mapping)) or Management frames for the non-AP to which the STA is affiliated, if it has received a frame that contains a QoS Info field in which the More Data Ack subfield is equal to 1 from the STA and one of the following conditions is true:

 — The STA is in PS mode and has one or more ACs that are delivery enabled (see 11.2.2.6 (AP operation during the CP)).